fstasi/fstasi.github.io/_posts/2019-12-22-how-this-works.markdown

 ---
 layout: post
-title:  "How This works in JavaScript"
+title:  "How `this` works in JavaScript"
 date:   2019-12-22 11:34:10 +0100
 categories: javascript
 tags: [this, functions, scope, apply, call, bind, arrow functions]